NHT020305/ip/docs/README.md

 - **Count Tasks:** Check the number of tasks on your list.
 - **Flexible Date & Time Format:** All date and time inputs should follow the format `dd/MM/yyyy HH:mm`.

 ## Quick Start

 - **Ensure you have Java 17 or higher installed on your computer.**
 - **Download the latest `.jar` file from the [release page](https://github.com/NHT020305/ip/releases).**
 - **Move the `.jar` file to the desired home directory for your application.**
 - **Open the file to launch the application.** A GUI should appear within a few seconds.
 - **Enter a command in the command box and press Enter or click "Send" to execute it.**
-  Refer to the Command sections below for detailed information on each command.

 ## Usage Guide